jasoncodes/jasoncodes.com/_posts/exim-smarthost-mac.markdown

 ### Forwarding local user accounts [forward]

 Create `.forward` files in the home directory of any local accounts you want to receive mail for.
 The file should contain a single line with the destination email address.

+### Enabling IPv6 support [ipv6]

+Exim’s IPv6 support is not enabled out of the box.
+If you’re interested in this, it’s fairly easy to get going.

+We’ll first have to edit the Homebrew formula to compile Exim with IPv6 support enabled.
+Run `brew edit exim` and add `s << "HAVE_IPV6=yes\n"` to the end of the `inreplace 'Local/Makefile'` block.
+Run `brew uninstall exim` to remove the IPv4 version and then re-run `USER=ref:exim brew install exim` to install the IPv6 enabled version.

+Secondly, we’ll add the IPv6 loopback address to the allowed list for relaying.
+Search for `relay_from_hosts` and change the value to `<; 127.0.0.1 ; ::1`.

+Finally, we’ll add the IPv6 loopback interface to the list of interfaces to listen to.
+Search for `local_interfaces` and change the value to `<; 127.0.0.1 ; ::1`.

 ### Syntax check config file [check]